 “We need people who are community-minded,” Dr. Ruiz said.
 “We need people who really do want to leave a better world for those who come behind us, who aren’t going to accept that this is the best we can do because it’s not.
 We can support the police better by recognizing that they are asked to do too much with, sometimes, insufficient training.”

 Leaders in criminal justice need proper training and ethics-based education.
 Campbellsville University’s community-based approach to criminal justice places its programs among the most unique in the state of Kentucky.
 You’ll study curriculum designed using sociologically informed theories to reveal different relationships that influence racially-motivated crime, research and reform.
-The online MS Justice Studies–Public Service Leadership and Social Justice track specifically addresses criminal justice reform and is ideal for those interested in community action and advocacy, wrongful convictions, police reform and social change.
+The Master’s of Science in Criminal Justice online specifically addresses criminal justice reform and is ideal for those interested in community action and advocacy, wrongful convictions, police reform and social change.

 About Dr. Ruiz